 As methods used to hold dialogues, we hold one-on-one base meetings in Japan and overseas as well as telephone conferences during the first and third quarters and financial settlement briefings during the second quarter and at the end of the year.
 We also hold site visits, business result presentations and small meetings as necessary.
 We attend small meetings and Investor Relations Conferences held by securities firms in order to create opportunities for dialogues with shareholders and investors.
-Opinions gained from shareholders and investors through dialogues are reported at the board meetings regularly.
-We also send feedback to outside directors and senior managers (including corporate officers) as well as other relevant internal divisions to reflect our corporate activities.
+Opinions gain from shareholders and investors through dialogues are reported at the board meetings regularly by the director in charge of investor relations.
+The manager of the Investor Relations Promotion Group shares feedback during an individual meeting with each director, including each outside director, every six months.
+To the senior managers (including corporate officers and division managers from the main office), we share the opinion of market players via emails as necessary.
+We also send feedback to relevant internal divisions quarterly and incorporate successful initiatives into our corporate activities.
 Inside our company, the Investor Relations Promotion Group serves as the secretariat for information disclosure.
-The Group establishes, implements and amends the Disclosure Policy with cooperation from other divisions such as the Public Relations & Advertising Division, the General Affairs & Labor Division, the Financial Planning Division, the Accounting Division and the Corporate Planning Division.
+The Group establishes, implements and amends the Disclosure Policy with cooperation from other divisions such as the Public Relations & Advertising Division, the General Affairs Division, the Financial Planning Division, the Accounting Division and the Corporate Planning Division.
 The Group also discusses the appropriateness of information disclosure activities with these divisions.
 The results are then reported to the board for it to make a final decision.
 Based on the Disclosure Policy resolved at the board, one of the top managers or another officer who is nominated as the individual responsible discloses the information.
 The board obtains the progress of our information disclosure activities through reports by the director in charge of the Corporate Planning Division and also checks the appropriateness of the policy.